-Casey Snyder and Tom Sedoric
+Casey Snyder and Tom Sedoric, Wealth Managers

 Tax deferral in one’s 401(k)s and retirement savings are often a case of “out of sight, out of mind.”
 Automated savings is understandably easy to do but, as always, there’s often a critical catch: will your nest egg be worth what it should be in real, spendable, after-tax dollars when you need it?